jokieleung/jokieleung.github.io/source/_posts/index.md

+- [05/2023] One paper about Lottery Prompt Tuning is accepted by ACL 2023.
+- [07/2022] I start my journey at Ant Group.
 - [04/2022] One paper is accepted by ICMR 2022.
 - [08/2021] One paper on recommender dialogue system is accepted by EMNLP 2021.
 - [06/2021] I am offered an ACM SIGIR 2021 Student Travel Grant.